ti-cortex-m4/demo-java-reactive-streams-old/code.md

        completed.await();
    }

-   // this method is invoked when OnNext signals arrive and returns whether more elements are desired or not, intended to be overridden. protected boolean whenNext(T item) {
+   // This method is invoked when OnNext signals arrive and returns whether more elements are desired or not (is intended to override). protected boolean whenNext(T item) {
        return true;
    }

-   // this method is invoked when an OnError signal arrives, intended to be overridden. protected void whenError(Throwable throwable) {
+   // This method is invoked when an OnError signal arrives (is intended to override). protected void whenError(Throwable throwable) {
    }

-   // this method is invoked when an OnComplete signal arrives, intended to be overridden. protected void whenComplete() {
+   // This method is invoked when an OnComplete signal arrives (is intended to override). protected void whenComplete() {
        completed.countDown();
    }